 - Empathy defined: Being able to understand and share the feelings of others.

-- Empathy: the ability to understand and share the feelings of others.
+- Empathy defined: the ability to understand and share the feelings of others.

 - Enlightenment defined: A state of understanding or knowledge.